Khanh D. Pham: Government services for academia and R&D community at large

 Special Section on Industrial Information Integration in Space Applications between 2021 and 2022.

 Between 2005 and 2007, as a member of the Program Committee for Rocky Mountain Section of the American Astronautical Society on Guidance and Control Conference in Breckenridge, Colorado, Pham authored and chaired the closed sessions on Control Techniques for Deployable & Large Structures.
 From 2011 to 2014, he served as the technical area chair of Human and Autonomous/Unmanned Systems for AIAA.
-In addition to his services as panelists, reviewers, published authors, session and track chairs, he was a member of AIAA Technical Committees of Survivability as well as Guidance, Navigation and Control from 2010 to 2017.
+In addition to his services as panelist, reviewer, published author, session and track chairs, he was a member of AIAA Technical Committees of Survivability and Guidance, Navigation and Control from 2010 to 2017.

 Professional achievements and awards

 In 2017 and 2018, Pham made appearances and was interviewed for his outstanding achievements on "Voice of America", "The Pride of the Vietnamese" - the largest US international broadcasters celebrating Vietnamese Heritage around the world and the Asian American Engineers of the Year.
-His professional achievements testify to the fact that the pursuit of fundamental knowledge lies at the heart of technological progress, national security, and international leadership, and it exemplifies the importance of DoD’s cadre of career civilian scientists and engineers.
+His professional achievements testify to the fact that the pursuit of fundamental knowledge lies at the heart of technological progress, national security, and international leadership, and it exemplifies the importance of DoD's cadre of career civilian scientists and engineers.